-The refinancing resulted in the satisfaction of the floating charge debenture previously held by Lloyds over the assets of Stitch Bidco Limited and Hobbycraft Trading Limited.
-The refinancing also resulted in new fixed and floating debentures held by Wells Fargo Capital Finance (UK) Limited over the interests of Stitch 3 Limited, Stitch Bidco Limited and Hobbycraft Trading Limited, meaning that in the event of a liquidation of the Group, Wells Fargo will receive priority over unsecured creditors in the repayment of any amounts owed to them.
+The refinancing resulted in fixed and floating debentures held by Wells Fargo Capital Finance (UK) Limited over the interests of Stitch 3 Limited, Stitch Bidco Limited and Hobbycraft Trading Limited, meaning that in the event of a liquidation of the Group, Wells Fargo will receive priority over unsecured creditors in the repayment of any amounts owed to them.
 Furthermore, Stitch 3 Limited, Stitch Bidco Limited and Hobbycraft Trading Limited are registered as guarantors of the term loan and the ABL RCF.